Aarey forest officials work out of 10x15 container with no toilet

-Patrolling team claims the makeshift accommodation lacks a restroom, forcing them to leave its safety and venture out into the jungle at night to answer nature’s call; plans for setting up a 24-hour leopard rescue centre were announced last October, but matter is still pending
+Patrolling team claims makeshift accommodation lacks restroom, forcing them to venture out into the jungle to answer nature’s call; proposed 24-hour leopard rescue centre still not a reality

 Three months after the Thane Forest Department (TFD) was promised a 1,000-sq ft plot to set up a leopard rescue centre in the Aarey Milk Colony, there has been no development on the issue.
 The decision to provide the space for setting up a 24 -hour rescue centre was announced in a meeting between the TFD, Aarey Milk Colony authorities and the local MLA in October.

 The container cabin, located at unit V near Aarey Market, next to the Aarey Road, is currently being used by the TFD team as a makeshift accommodation